datasnap-io/BluetoothLEApps/README.md

 License
 ===========
-All work here is released under the MIT License
+All work here is released under the MIT License.
+However, if you incorporate this into an app or use it with some Bluetooth LE hardware, I wouldn't mind if you sent me a copy of the software or sent me some hardware.
+(This isn't mandatory, but I would appreciate it.)

 ©2012 Scott Gruby